serverlesspub/serverless.pub/src/_posts/2019-01-14-deploy-frontend-to-s3.md

 The whole process may seem a bit scary, as it involves both a Lambda Layer and a Custom Resource, which you might not be familiar with, but its actually quite simple.

 We want our frontend files to be uploaded to S3.
-S3 doesn't accept files as its contents, so we are going to use a Lambda Function specified in the Serverless Application Model transformation format.
-We need to put the files inside a folder, and the AWS Serverless Function needs to reference this folder as its CodeUri, as it needs to load them.
-The Function also needs to reference this s3 deployer Lambda Layer.
-Because, in order to load its files, it needs to use its the `deployer.py` method called `resource_handler` as the function Handler.
-That means when the Lambda is invoked it will run the `deployer.resource_handler` and the Layer handler will have access to your files inside the specifed `CodeUri`.
+S3 doesn't accept files as its contents, so we are going to use a Lambda Function which is able to load files into it.
+Therefore we put the files inside a folder, and the Lambda Function needs to reference this folder as its CodeUri, in order to load them.
+Now, the Lambda also needs to reference our S3 Deployement Lambda Layer, as its supposed to use its the `deployer.py` method called `resource_handler` as the function Handler, which will load the files within a Lambda into your S3 Bucket.
+That means when the Lambda is invoked it will run the `deployer.resource_handler` and the Layer handler will have access to your folder files specifed with the `CodeUri`.

 Now it only needs to be invoked whenever we do a deploy our CloudFormation stack.